konoerik/bot-sense/user-manual/README.md

 3. Optionally, you can click on the user's link (@user) and check from Twitter itself that the user is now marked as blocked.
 You can undo this action from the same page, to unblock the user.

    ![block](block.png)

+## 5. Other Pages

+For more information there are three additional pages located on the Sidebar:

+* About -- a short description of the project and its functionality
+* Contact -- a submission form that can be used to contact the team
+* Model -- an overview of the trained ML model used to power BotSense